sylgas/battleship-two/README.md

 npm install
 ```
 Every time a new dependency is added in ```package.json``` file, you need to install it.
-Dependeny modules can be updated with:
+Dependency modules can be updated with:
 ```
 npm update
 ```